 This report is to update you on Texas Impact’s health justice work in 2016, made possible in part through Emerson Unitarian Church’s generous support, as well as to update you on health policy developments at the state and federal levels and key opportunities for faith community leadership in 2017.

-The changing policy environment impacted Texas Impact’s health justice activities and sources of funding.
-We received funding from organizations we had not expected to, and we did not receive funding from organizations we had expected to.
-We produced policy research we had not anticipated.
-You can find our report Rocks in the Water: The Unseen Cost of Losing Federal Support for Uncompensated Care at (https://texasimpact.org/Uncompensated-Care),
+The changing policy environment impacted Texas Impact’s health justice activities in many ways (see the report Rocks in the Water: The Unseen Cost of Losing Federal Support for Uncompensated Care at (https://texasimpact.org/Uncompensated-Care)

-But just as suddenly as it appeared that Texas’ health care fortunes might be improving, Donald Trump’s surprise election knocked the foundation out from under legislative efforts and set off alarms that the situation actually was likely to get worse.
-Rather than looking to the possibility of expanding Medicaid, Texas health advocates suddenly faced the possibility of federal Medicaid block grants and rolling back of state benefits.
-Instead of enjoying federal support for policy progress in Texas, advocates are now fighting on two fronts—protecting existing coverage at the federal level, and pushing back against nearly $2B in proposed cuts at the state level.
+[In 2016] Donald Trump’s surprise election knocked the foundation out from under legislative efforts [so that] advocates are now fighting on two fronts—protecting existing coverage at the federal level, and pushing back against nearly $2B in proposed cuts at the state level.

-Emerson’s leadership in advancing Texas Impact’s work with congregations turned out to be all the more important in light of unfortunate developments that followed the November election.
-The day after Donald Trump’s election, a group of state and national health funders rescinded hundreds of thousands of dollars in grants they had made to Texas Impact and our coalition partners to work on health advocacy in the 2017 legislative session.
-While the funders were understandably caught off-guard and expressed a need to rethink their strategies, their withdrawal of significant committed funds created challenges for advocates in the key weeks following the election and leading up to the 2017 legislative session.
-Texas health advocacy organizations lost a number of staff positions, with 4 of these coming from Texas Impact.
+Emerson’s leadership in advancing Texas Impact’s work with congregations turned out to be all the more important….[as] day after Donald Trump’s election, a group of state and national health funders rescinded hundreds of thousands of dollars in grants they had made to Texas Impact and our coalition partners to work on health advocacy in the 2017 legislative session…

 We are deeply grateful to Emerson UU for your visionary support for Texas Impact’s health justice work.
 We look forward to continued partnership!